sysprogs/VirtualKD/BUNDLE/readme.txt

 v2.8 Fixed ASSERT() support.
 	 VirtualBox integration is now done via pluggable device manager and does not require replacing VBoxDD.DLL Fixed boot.ini installation bug

+v3.0 Added support for Windows 10 and VirtualBox 5.x

 THANKS
 I would like to thank the following people for making the creation of this tool possible: